 ## Introduction to decision making

-Good decision-making is an essential skill.
-It plays a significant role in personal growth, relationships, career development, and organizational success.
-Making effective decisions requires a combination of analytical thinking, problem-solving abilities, emotional intelligence, and intuition.
+Good decision-making is an essential skill, which plays a significant role in personal growth, relationships, and career development and requires a combination of emotional intelligence and intuition.
+It is the process of selecting the best way to proceed from several available options.

 ## Rational decision-making